Table of contents

 This only happens with some EAs that need the Metatrader 4 terminal to be connected to the broker even when backtesting, for instance Wallstreet Forex Robot or FAP Turbo.
 To put it simply, since the FXT is already there, the backtest starts too fast.
 The only solution for this problem is to add an artificial delay, which can be done by using the Configuration program installed with the Tick Data Suite.
 Just fire up Configuration and increase the Backtest delay factor to something like 3.
 This will start the backtest with a sensible delay which should be enough for the terminal to connect to the broker.
 In case it isn’t, feel free to increase it to something like 10.
 Set it back to 0 once you’re done with that particular EA unless you want to have a permanent delay when backtesting or optimizing with tick data.
 Note that this option will not have an effect on Metatrader 4 terminals that are already running and you will need to restart these to take advantage of it.

-- You enabled Use date and the start and end dates you selected are outside the range covered by your FXT.
+This typically happens when you enabled Use date and the start and end dates you selected are outside the range covered by your FXT.

 If this happens and none of the above are the causes, you should first attempt to backtest the MACD EA using your FXT and if it stops at the same point, you should investigate the source CSV in that range and check the log of the CSV2FXT script for any potential errors.

-To get the same outcome when backtesting with the parameters for one of the optimization results, you can either make an FXT that spans exactly the period that you want to optimize for, or alternatively you can simply disable Use date when running the backtest for the selected optimization results (if it’s not the parameters for the first run, that is).
+In any case, with MT4 builds 509 and earlier, to get the same outcome when backtesting with the parameters for one of the optimization results, you can either make an FXT that spans exactly the period that you want to optimize for, or alternatively you can simply disable Use date when running the backtest for the selected optimization results (if it’s not the parameters for the first run, that is).